jake2323livecom/mod_3_practical/README.md

 # Running the Playbook

-- Run the playbook
+* Run the playbook

-    - Pass in an extra variable called syslog_server and set the value equal to 10.10.10.10
+    * Pass in an extra variable called `syslog_server` and set the value equal to `10.10.10.10`

+    * If your playbook ran successfully, one of the example configs in the `configs` directory should look something like this:

+    ```
+    hostname PRACTICAL-RED-ROUTER
+    !
+    ip name-server 10.10.20.98
+    ip name-server 10.10.20.99
+    !
+    interface Loopback50
+    ip address 10.10.50.1 255.255.255.0
+    !
+    interface Loopback60
+    ip address 10.10.60.1 255.255.255.0
+    !
+    interface Loopback70
+    ip address 10.10.70.1 255.255.255.0
+    !
+    !
+    logging host 1.1.1.1
+    !
+    line vty 0 4
+    logging synchronous
+    transport input ssh
+    transport output ssh
+    login local
+    ```

 # Post-exam Steps